Franco Baresi: Club career

 Baresi went on to win four more Serie A titles with Milan under Fabio Capello, including three consecutive titles in 1991–92, 1992–93 and the 1993–94 seasons.
 Baresi helped Milan win the 1991–92 title undefeated, helping Milan to go unbeaten for an Italian record of 58 matches.
 Milan also scored a record 74 goals that season.
-During the 1993–94 season, Baresi helped Milan concede a mere 15 goals in Serie A, helping the club to finish the season with the best defence.
+During the 1993–94 season, Baresi helped Milan concede a mere 15 goals in Serie A in 34 games, a Serie A record, helping the club to finish the season with the best defence, and also helping the team achieve a 929-minute unbeaten streak, a Serie A record at the time.
 Baresi also won three consecutive Supercoppa Italiana under Capello, in 1992, 1993 and 1994.
 Milan also reached three consecutive UEFA Champions League finals during the 1992–93, 1993–94 and 1994–95 seasons, losing to Marseille in 1992–93 and Ajax in 1994–95.
-Baresi won the third European Cup/UEFA Champions League of his career in 1993–94 when Milan defeated Johan Cruyff's Barcelona "Dream Team" 4–0 in the final.
+Baresi won the third European Cup/UEFA Champions League of his career in 1993–94 when Milan defeated Johan Cruyff's Barcelona "Dream Team" 4–0 in the final, although Baresi was suspended for the match.
 Baresi also managed to win the 1994 European Super Cup, although Milan were defeated in the 1994 Intercontinental Cup, the 1993 European Super Cup and the 1993 Intercontinental Cup.
 Under Capello, Milan and Baresi were able to capture another Serie A title during 1995–96 season, Baresi's sixth.

 Baresi retired at the end of the 1996–97 Serie A season, at age 37.
 In his 20 seasons with Milan, he won six Serie A titles, three European Cup/UEFA Champions League titles (reaching five finals in total), two Intercontinental Cups (four finals in total), three European Supercups (four finals in total), four Supercoppa Italiana (five finals in total), two Serie B titles and a Mitropa Cup.
 He scored 31 goals for Milan, 21 of which were on penalties, and, despite being a defender, he was the top scorer of the Coppa Italia during the 1989–90 season, the only trophy which he failed to win with Milan, reaching the final twice during his career.
 His final goal for Milan was scored in a 2–1 win against Padova on 27 August 1995.
 In his honour, Milan retired his number 6 shirt, which he had worn throughout his career.
 The captain's armband, which he had worn for 15 seasons, was handed over to Paolo Maldini.
 Milan organised a celebration match in his honour, which was played on 28 October 1997 at the San Siro, featuring many footballing stars.